-Microsoft shares more details about Android apps in Windows 11
+Microsoft has shared more information about how Android apps will run under Windows 11.

 The company outlined its plans in a blog post detailing how the Windows Subsystem for Android, first outlined at the operating system's launch in June, would operate.
 The system, currently only available in preview, won't come installed by default.